Distributions and Euler systems for the general linear group: Comparison lemmas

-Let $\cC$ be an essentially small category.
 Let $J$ be a Grothendieck topology on the category $\cC$.
 Since $\cC$ is essentially small, there exists a set $G$ of objects of $\cC$ such that any object of $\cC$ is isomorphic to an object of $\cC$ which belongs to $G$.
 It is then clear that the set $G$ is a topologically generating family of the site $(\cC,J)$ in the sense of \cite[EXPOSE II, D\'efinition 3.0.1]{SGA4}.
 It follows that $(\cC,J)$ is a $\frU$-site.